Office of Campus Sustainability,

 Madison Hollamon, Intern

-Madison Hollamon is a Sophomore at Wayne State University Studying Fashion with a minor in Urban Sustainability.
+Madison is a senior at Wayne State University Studying Fashion with a minor in Urban Sustainability.
 In her freshman year of college, she became involved with the Wayne State Sustainability Coalition and later began worked as an intern for the Office Campus Sustainability.
 Madison is interested in incorporating sustainability within design processes and practices while improving the community around her.

 Camille Bedford, Intern

-Camille is a senior at Wayne State studying urban planning as a major and German as a minor.
-She became involved with the Office of Sustainability through the Green Warriors program and worked with the Detroit Biodiversity Network on a few projects prior-to.
+Camille is a senior at Wayne State studying Urban Planning and Global Studies She became involved with the Office of Sustainability through the Green Warriors program and worked with the Detroit Biodiversity Network on a few projects prior-to.
 Camille hopes to one day go into park planning or greenspace conservation to assure the everyone has equal and ample opportunity to engage with wildlife.
 She also looks forward to working with the University on green initiatives and exposing more students to sustainable practices.

 Grace Maves, Intern

 Grace Maves is a Senior studying Environmental Science with minors in Urban Sustainability and Urban Studies.
-She started her experience with the Office of Campus Sustainability as a Green Warrior Student Ambassador and also through the student organization, Take Back the Tap, which helps with campus waste reduction efforts and clean water initiatives.
+She started her experience with the Office as a Green Warrior and also through the student organization, Take Back the Tap, which helps with campus waste reduction efforts and clean water initiatives.
 Grace sees sustainability work as a way to re-connect humans with the natural environment and looks forward to doing that work on Wayne State's campus and the greater Detroit area.